FloskelSalomon/quapos/README.md

 - Statistical data analysis

 ### 5 System requirements
-Provided notebooks and code was written and heavily tested in Windows 10 and Python 3.9.
-A virtual environment containing devbio-napari (0.8.1) was created using mamba (1.1.0).
-Some of the provided scripts rely on packages ('pyclesperanto.prototype' and 'APOC') which require a graphics card for better performance.
-The pixel classifier was trained and tested using APOC (0.12.0).
-Provided images were provided as tif file format containing a single channel of interest.
+The provided code was written in Python (3.9.16) [jupyter-lab](https://github.com/jupyterlab/jupyterlab) (3.6.1).
+The provided notebooks were heavily tested in Windows 10.
+The pixel classifier was trained and applied to image data using [APOC](https://github.com/haesleinhuepf/apoc).
+The notebooks rely on different software packagaes from [devbio-napari](https://github.com/haesleinhuepf/devbio-napari) (version 0.8.1 was used here) which was installed in a virtual environment using [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) (1.1.0).

 ### 6 Installation guide
 To use the provided code it is recommended to create a virtual environment with a conda distribution.
 We recommend the distribution [mamba/miniforge](https://github.com/conda-forge/miniforge#mambaforge) and using the following description of setting up mamba for your local machine as [here](https://haesleinhuepf.github.io/BioImageAnalysisNotebooks/01_introduction/readme.html).
 Additionally, it is recommended to install the devbio-napari environment along with seaborn `mamba create --name devbio-napari-env python=3.9 devbio-napari seaborn -c conda-forge`.
 Alternatively, the environment could also be recreated with the provided yml file and the command `mamba env create -f quapos-lm.yml`